For transfer scholarships to other universities, visit Transfer Resources.

 State of Texas Exemptions, Waivers, Scholarships and Other Aid Programs

 TCC also participates in many of the Texas Higher Education Coordinating Board's (THECB) exemptions, waivers, scholarships and other aid programs.
-Find more information about these programs on the THECB website.
+Find more information about these programs on THECB College for All Texans website.